omer8/Data-Analysis-Nanodegree/Communicate Data Findings/readme.md

    - The number of subscribers usage are more than customers.
 There is a drop of volume on weekends for subscribers which indicates that they primarily ride bikes for work commute during work days, while almost the opposite pattern of a slight increase of use for customers on weekends demonstrates that the use was more for touring and relaxing purposes.
    - The Subsciber usually use bike for short time trip while Customer usually use it for long trip  and the common start time for Customer between 13 to 15.
    - Both the Subsciber and the Customer take the bikes in long trip on Saturday and Monday
-   - The different usage between the two type of riders.
-First the Subscribers usualyy use the bikes on work days which is Monday through Friday second the customers use the bikes on weekends specially in the afternoon. alot of trips started at 8-9am and 17-18pm on work days for subscribers which show that they used it for work commute, while customers tend to use more in the late afternoon around 17pm Monday to Friday.